The IAS Graduate Office provides advising to all currently enrolled students in the Cultural Studies and Policy Studies programs.

 Kate comes to UW Bothell with a background in enrollment management, student advising, study abroad leadership and administration, and teaching.
 Kate holds a M.A. in International Education from SIT Graduate Institute and a B.A. in Anthropology from Connecticut College.
 Contact Kate

-As Graduate Staff Assistant, Stephanie assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.
+As Graduate Staff Assistant, Meshell assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.
 She works with current and prospective students in all three IAS graduate programs, and is available to answer questions concerning applications, registration, and any of the other details of life in graduate school.

 As Director of Learning Technologies at the University of Washington Bothell, Andreas provides support for the integration of technology in teaching and learning for faculty and staff in accordance with the University's mission of using the best of educational technology.
 His goal is to promote and enhance student learning through the most efficient and effective use of instructional technology.
 He is also affiliate faculty in IAS.